 Where are you located?

-We are currently at a temporary location at 11 Charles Street in Dorchester, MA.
-However, in fall 2022, our new state-of-the-art facility at 174 Ipswich Street in Fenway will open.
-Our new home will feature high-tech fashion and fine art studios, a cutting-edge STEAM (STEM + Arts) lab, a rooftop recital hall, professional theatres, and more.
-While construction is under way, please check out this virtual tour of our future building.
+We are located at our new state-of-the-art facility at 174 Ipswich Street in Fenway.
+Our new home features high-tech fashion and fine art studios, a cutting-edge STEAM (STEM + Arts) lab, a rooftop recital hall, professional theaters, and more.
+You can view this virtual tour of our future building.

 I received my decision.
 What do I do next?

-After a 9th grade student is accepted to BAA, they should review the Admitted Students page for more details on next steps, admitted student requirements, and important new student dates.
-All other grade students who are accepted, will be placed on a waitlist until a seat becomes available.
+After a student is accepted to BAA, they should review the Admitted Students page for more details on next steps which include both required documents and important new student events/dates.

 Waitlisted students will be contacted directly if/as soon as a seat becomes available in their grade and major.
 Students will remain on the Waitlist until the end of December.
-If waitlisted students in incoming grades 9 or 10 are not contacted by then, they can reapply the following school year in order to be considered for BAA.
+If students are not contacted by then, they can reapply during the following school year in order to be considered for BAA.

 Students who are not accepted will receive a list of recommended local community organizations where they can continue to pursue and develop their art form/s.
 Students are more than welcome to re-audition each admissions year.

 Congrats on becoming a part of the BAA community!
-There are a few more steps to complete the admissions process, which will include submitting required documents, placement testing, and attending the three-day summer orientation.
-Students who are not yet registered with BPS should do so before June 30.
-We can’t wait for you to join us in the coming year!Learn More
+There are a few more steps to complete the admissions process, which include both required documents and admitted student events.
+You can click below to learn more detailed information.
+We can’t wait for you to join us in the coming year!Next Steps for Admitted Students